jetnew/academicpages/_posts/2020-11-27-genetic-algorithm-a-tutorial.md

 # Process 4: Perform crossing-over between parents to produce children.

 Crossing-over is a biological process that exchanges genetic material to result in new combinations of genetic material.
 For the benefit of non-biology students, much detail has been abstracted out, so for your interest, refer to chromosomal crossovers.
-Crossing over is performed in the genetic algorithm by swapping a segment parameters of one parent with another parent.
-For example, take 2 parents defined by 4 parameters: P1 = [A1, A2, A3, A4], P2 = [B1, B2, B3, B4].
-A crossing-over at the 3rd index will result in a child C = [A1, A2, B3, B4].
-There exists other methods of genetic exchange to introduce randomness, such as swapping elements instead of segments.
+In the genetic algorithm, crossing-over is performed during reproduction by swapping a segment of parameters of one parent with another parent.
+For example, take 2 parents defined by 4 parameters:

+$$P1 = [A1, A2, A3, A4],  P2 = [B1, B2, B3, B4]$$

+A crossing-over at the index 3 will result in a child:

+$$C = [A1, A2, B3, B4]$$

+There exists other methods of genetic exchange to introduce variance in the population gene pool, such as swapping elements instead of segments.

 ```python